Holographic Data Storage System: Apparent benefits

-Since it involves no moving parts, holographic data storage will be more reliable than existing hard disk technologies.
-IBM has already demonstrated the possibility of holding 1 TB of data in a crystal the size of a sugar cube and of data access rates of one trillion bits per second.
-The major challenge ahead is expected to be the development of a rewritable form of holographic storage.
+Since it involves no moving parts, holographic data storage has the potential for higher reliability compared to traditional hard disk technologies.
+Research conducted by IBM has demonstrated the potential for storing up to 1 TB of data within a crystal approximately the size of a sugar cube, with data transfer rates reaching one trillion bits per second.
+A significant hurdle remains in the development of a rewritable form of holographic storage.